-Suppose the result holds for all Hom-Ext quivers with $k$ vertices over all possible acyclic quivers of type $\tilde{\mathbb{A}}_{k-1}$.
-Let { $(Q',R)$} be a Hom-Ext quiver with $k+1$ vertices, and label them $\{1,2,\dots,k+1\}$.
-Then there exists a non-regular module $X_i$ that can be associated to vertex $i$.
-Let $\chi$ be an exceptional collection of representations of a quiver of type $\tilde{\mathbb{A}}_{k}$ with {$(Q^{\chi},R) = (Q',R)$} and $X_i$ at vertex $i$.
-Then the associated arc $\gamma_{X_i}$ will have an immediate successor on the inner { and/or} outer boundary component.
-We will assume that the immediate successor is on the outer boundary component, as the other case follows from duality.

-Assume first that $\gamma_{X_i}$ has an immediate successor that is non-regular.
-Then up to twist, we have the following 4 possibilities:
+{ Suppose the result holds for all Hom-Ext quivers over all possible acyclic quivers of type $\tilde{\mathbb{A}}_{k}$ whose corresponding annulus has $k$ marked points on the exterior boundary and $1$ marked point on the interior.
+Consider a quiver of type $\tilde{\mathbb{A}}_{k+1}$ whose corresponding annulus has $k+1$ marked points on the exterior boundary and one on the interior.
+If there are no regular modules, all arcs are bridging, and in this case, there is only one such collection up to $2\pi$ Dehn twist of the inner boundary component.
+By Lemma \ref{lem: affine A subquiver with non-regular source}, we know that there is an $X_i$ that is a source.
+Once this source is chosen, the remainder of the diagram is uniquely determined.

-In the top left diagram, There must exist a quasi-simple regular module $X_l$ whose arc $\gamma_{X_l}$ lies between $X_i$ and it's successor.
-We then perform the following homotopy along the arc corresponding to the quasi-simple regular so that the inner boundary component now has one less marked point:
+In the case there are regular modules, there must be a quasi-simple, say $X_l$.
+We then perform the following homotopy along the arc corresponding to the quasi-simple regular so that the outer boundary component now has one less marked point:}